awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-objectmapper.rst

 Retrieve (get) an item from a table
 ===================================

-To get an item from a DynamoDB table, you can retrieve the table as a :aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` object and use a :aws-java-class:`GetItemEnhancedRequest <enhanced/dynamodb/model/GetItemEnhancedRequest>` object to get the actual item.
+To get an item from a |DDB| table, you can retrieve the table as a :aws-java-class:`DynamoDbTable <enhanced/dynamodb/DynamoDbTable>` object and use a :aws-java-class:`GetItemEnhancedRequest <enhanced/dynamodb/model/GetItemEnhancedRequest>` object to get the actual item.
-This gives you access to key value pairs associated with the item.
+This gives you access to key-value pairs associated with the item.

-For example, the code snippet below demonstrates one way to use the Object Mapper to get information from an item in a DynamoDB table.
+For example, the following code snippet demonstrates one way to use the object mapper to get information from an item in a |DDB| table.

 **Imports**